 Most recently, Mr. Fail was named a “Rising Star” for Restructuring and Insolvency in the U.S. by IFLR1000 in 2019 and 2020.
-Mr. Fail was named 2019 Next Generation Lawyer in Finance: Restructuring (Including Bankruptcy): Corporate by Legal 500.
-He was named to Benchmark Litigation’s 40 & Under 40 for three consecutive years from 2016 through 2018, and has received the M&A Advisor 40 Under 40 Recognition Award and the Turnaround & Workouts Outstanding Young Restructuring Lawyers Award.
+In 2019, he was named a Next Generation Partner by Legal 500.
+He was named to Benchmark Litigation’s 40 & Under 40 for three consecutive years from 2016 through 2018, and has received the M&A Advisor 40 Under 40 Recognition Award and the Turnarounds & Workouts Outstanding Young Restructuring Lawyers Award.
 In 2017, Mr. Fail was awarded Turnaround of the Year: Mega Company by Turnaround Management Association for his work on the restructuring of Aéropostale Inc. In 2016 he was named to “40 Under 40 Insolvency and Restructuring Lawyers” by Global Restructuring Review.

 - Sears Holdings Corporation and its affiliates, in one of the largest retail chapter 11 cases in history.
 At the time of commencing its cases, Sears was one of the largest retailers in the world with more than 68,000 employees and approximately $6 billion in debt.

 - LBI Media Inc. and its affiliates, one of the nation’s largest Spanish-speaking television and radio broadcasting and media companies, in their prearranged chapter 11 cases.